 Do you ever feel like you’re on the outside looking in?
 Like everyone has a ton of friends except you?

-When I was a kid, I was awkward, skinny and I talked too fast.
+When I was a teenager, I was awkward and skinny, and I talked too fast.
 Take a look:

 This is not a picture of one of the popular kids